St. Johns River: Pre-Columbian people

 The advent of regional types of pottery and stone tools made of flint or limestone marked further advancements around 500 BCE.
 The Archaic people transitioned into settled groups around Florida.
 From the central part of the state north, along the Atlantic Coast lived people in the St. Johns culture, named for the most significant nearby natural formation.
 Around 750 CE, the St. Johns culture learned to cultivate corn, adding to their diet of fish, game, and gourds.
 Archeologists and anthropologists date this agricultural advancement to coincide with a spread of archeological sites, suggesting that a population increase followed.
 When European explorers arrived in north Florida, they met the Timucua, numbering about 14,000, the largest group of indigenous people in the region.
 The later Seminole people called the river Welaka or Ylacco.
 These forms may derive from the Creek wi-láko, "big water", a compound usually applied to large rivers that run through lakes; the St. Johns forms and borders numerous lakes.
 Alternately, the Seminole name may derive from walaka (from wi-alaka, "water" and "coming"), perhaps a reference to the river's slow discharge and the tidal effects on it.
 The name is sometimes rendered as "Chain of Lakes" in English.

+In 1955 an extremely rare Timucua totem representing an owl was found buried and preserved in the St. Johns muck off of Hontoon Island.
+The figure may signify that its creators were part of the owl clan.
+Representing different clans of the Timucua, two more totems—in all, the only totems in North America to have been found outside of the Pacific Northwest—shaped like a pelican and otter were found in 1978 after being snagged by a barge at the bottom of the river.